-The network of public rights-of-way which accommodates the City's streets and laneways is a vital component of the public domain, serving to connect people and places and to support existing and future development and economic growth.
-These rights-of-way provide space for a variety of users, including pedestrians, cyclists, transit riders, motorists, goods movement and emergency services as well as providing the location of many different uses, including civic events, boulevard cafes, transit shelters and street furniture, street trees, snow and stormwater management, and utilities.
+The network of public rights-of-way which accommodates the City's streets and laneways is a vital component of the public realm, serving to connect people and places and to support existing and future development and economic growth.
+These rights-of-way provide space for a variety of users, including pedestrians, cyclists, transit riders, motorists, goods movement and emergency services as well as providing the location of many different uses, including civic events, boulevard cafes, transit shelters and street furniture, street trees, snow and stormwater management, parking and utilities.
 There is a need to protect and develop the City's network of streets and laneways and to ensure that the associated rights-of-way are not closed to public use.

 The City will provide better and increased transit service in support of the overall objective of achieving a sustainable pattern of growth and development.
-Transit networks function best when the connections between services are convenient and seamless.
+Transit networks function best when the connections between services and to the active transportation network are convenient, safe and seamless.
 To this end, Toronto continues to develop a fully integrated system of transit services that combines the higher-order transit network with the network of bus and streetcar routes in a manner that delivers better transit service to all areas of the City, and connects with other transit services in the broader region.
-Improving connections between local and inter-regional services is key to developing a fully integrated transit system across the City.
+Improving connections between local and interregional services is key to developing a fully integrated transit system across the City.

-New higher-order transit facilities represent major capital investments that have longlasting effects on the pattern of urban accessibility.
+New higher-order transit facilities represent major capital investments that have longlasting effects on the pattern of transportation accessibility.
 Higher-order transit investments will maintain and enhance the existing transit network and be planned to serve people, strengthen places, and support prosperity.

 Bus and streetcar routes provide transit services across most parts of the city as complements to, and extensions of, the higher-order transit network.
 The majority of transit trips in the city involve a ride on a bus or streetcar.
 Recognizing their importance, the network of bus and streetcar routes will be enhanced to improve service reliability and travel times by reducing interference from other road traffic through the implementation of transit priority measures, and by improving operational efficiency and rider convenience by such means as providing more frequent service and optimizing stop spacing.

-Toronto's transit network is important to the success of the broader region, as recognized in the Regional Transportation Plan (RTP).
+Toronto's transit network is important to the success of the broader region, as recognized in the Metrolinx Regional Transportation Plan (RTP).
 The RTP supports the development of a Frequent Rapid Transit Network which incorporates many existing and planned services within Toronto."

-6. Inserting a new policy before Policy 4 as follows:
+6. Inserting a new policy after the newly inserted preamble text and before the existing Policy 4 as follows: